Fi nancial P lanner

 Socializing with others is probably of single-most importance to our youth.
 They may not admit it, but our children want to learn how to deal with awkward or potentially embarrassing situations, get along with others, and feel a sense of belonging.
 No one wants to be ostracized by his or her peers.

-Talk to your children.
-Demonstrate the social skills needed to succeed now and in the future.
+Talk to your children and while taking time to demonstrate for them the social skills needed to succeed now and in the future.
 Perhaps you will even notice a difference in yourself!

 Did you know Protocol still serve several essential functions in society today!